 Adult Health & Medical Care

-The National Research Center for Women & Families reviews important new research so that we can help you make important medical decisions, and help you know what questions to ask your doctors.
+The National Center for Health Research reviews important new research so that we can help you make important medical decisions, and help you know what questions to ask your doctors.

 The results of new studies are sometimes so complicated that even the experts are not sure what treatment is best for which women and which men.
 New medical products and treatments are widely advertised and promoted, but that doesn’t mean they are a good choice for you.